ArthurWSimonsson/service-invoice/README.md

 PORT =
 ```
 Where DB_CONNECT is a mongoDB database accessed through mongoose.
+PORT is which port the server is listening on.

 To run the service locally, only run ```npm start```